Peter Murphy (musician): Early life

-He was a school friend of Daniel Ash.
-Murphy described his association with Ash: "The first moment I saw him, literally, I really loved him.
-It was not sexual, I was attracted to him in a fateful sense.
+At school, Murphy became friends with Daniel Ash, describing their first meeting: "The first moment I saw him, literally, I really loved him.
+It was not sexual; I was attracted to him in a fateful sense.
 Something told me that this guy was important.
 I remember being enamoured by him.
 I felt very close to him.
 Extremely.
 It was almost like a bonding that was immediate and whole.
 I think I recognised a lot of my own faults in him.
 I felt there was someone who could understand me.
 I saw him as the mirror of myself.
 He was always the person who would be positive and practical and not be lazy and always wanted to be in a band.
 And so I would have done anything for him in that sense because I wanted to be around him."

-Their musical tastes were shared by their fondness of the glam movement and its artists such as David Bowie and T-Rex.
+Murphy and Ash's musical tastes were shared by their fondness of the glam movement and its artists such as David Bowie and T. Rex.
 When Ash received his first electric guitar, he would bring Murphy during the lunch hour to hear him play it.
 Ash was interested in being in a band and told Murphy that he could be in one too, because of his looks.
 Despite this comment, Murphy was not interested.
 According to Ash, "Pete didn't think about it at all, it wasn't on his mind as such."

-When he was sixteen, they separated after leaving school with Murphy working at a local family printing business and Ash going to art college.
-Murphy's main interest in the job was due to financial reasons for his parents.
-He would spend 5 years with the business, at first as a bookbinder and then as a printer.
-While he enjoyed the work, Murphy was feeling somewhat frustrated.
-When he came into contact with Ash after two years, Ash suggested that he should apply to art college.
+When Murphy was sixteen, he left school to work at a local family printing business, while Ash enrolled in an art college.
+Murphy worked for his family's printing business for five years, first as a bookbinder and then as a printer.
+When Murphy came into contact with Ash after two years, Ash suggested that he should apply to art college.
 Due to his introversion, he subsequently eschewed an opportunity to attend art college, opting instead to work as a printer's assistant while working on painting, writing and singing on the side.
-Murphy also felt that his ideas were not "really formed" to attend art college.
-Also, his parents and his working class upbringing imprinted a view that "this creative thing is a bit of a luxury.
-What about bringing in the bread?"